 I would like to begin my discussion of Duncan's demographic approach to quantitative reasoning with a broad but crude overview of the history of science.
 The history of science is dominated by the history of physical science.
-Plato, perhaps the most important philosopher in ancient Greece, has had enormous influence on the way physical science has been conceived and practiced.
+Plato, perhaps the most important philosopher in ancient Greece, has had enormous influence on the way physical science has been conceived and practiced (Burtt, 1952, 1978; Butterfield, 1957; Hall, 1981, pp. 62-63; Kuhn, 1957; Lindberg, 1992, pp. 38-39).
 Let me go a step further: Plato has had a lasting influence on western philosophy in general, including social science.
-To quote Whitehead (1861- 1947), a modern mathematician and philosopher, "The safest general characterization of the European philosophical tradition is that it consists in a series of footnotes to Plato" (cited in Mayr 1982, p38).
+To quote Whitehead (1861-1947), a modern mathematician and philosopher, "The safest general characterization of the European philosophical tradition is that it consists in a series of footnotes to Plato" (cited in Mayr, 1982, p.
+38).

 What made Plato so important in the history of science?
-Plato's main contribution to science, then called "natural philosophy" in Greek antiquity, was the way he defined "true knowledge", or "truths."
-One key element in his scheme of epistemology is the separation between the "world of being" (or the world of Forms) and the "world of becoming" (or the world of things).
+Plato's main contribution to science, then called "natural philosophy" in Greek antiquity, was the way he defined "true knowledge," or "truths."
+One key element in his epistemology is the separation between the "world of being" (or the world of Forms) and the "world of becoming" (or the world of things).
 The "world of being" is where true knowledge resides.
 The "world of becoming" is what we actually observe in real life.
-Plato's definition of true knowledge-or science in today's language-requires universal and perpetual validity of true knowledge would be unreliable.
+Plato's definition of true knowledge - or science in today's language - requires universal and perpetual validity of true knowledge.
+It is not knowledge about concrete objects or phenomena in the world of becoming, because that knowledge would be unreliable.
 Truths must be at a higher level-knowledge about the world of being.
 The scientist's (philosopher's) task is to go beyond things that are observed, sensed, and experienced (i.e., world of becoming) to gain understanding of truths in the world of being.
 Laws are assumed to preexist and be immortal, as they were created rationally by the Creator.
-This definition of true knowledge underscores the word "discovery" - almost synonymous with scientific endeavor-meaning that great truths are hidden in nature, waiting to be discovered by scientists.
-This is the teleological aspect of science.
+This definition of true knowledge underscores the word "discovery" - almost synonymous with scientific endeavor - meaning that great truths are hidden in nature, waiting to be discovered by scientists.
+This is the teleological aspect of science. $^{1} \ \ \,$

 Let me use a concrete example to illustrate Plato's point.
-To understand the true properties of circles, Plato would argue, it would be wrong to study any circles we observe in daily life or those we can make with our drawing devices, because none of the circles we observe in real life or can draw with the best instrument meets the criteria of a perfect, ideal circle.
-The perfect circle exists nowhere except in the philosopher's mind.
+To understand the true properties of circles, Plato would argue, it would be wrong to study any circles we observe in daily life or those we can make with our drawing devices, because none of the circles we observe in real life or can draw with the best instrument meets the criteria of a perfect, ideal circle.2 The perfect circle exists nowhere except in the philosopher's mind.
 Understanding just one perfect, hypothetical circle, gives us true knowledge about all circles.
+A historian of science, Lindberg, 1992, pp. 38-39), characterizes the influence of Plato on science as follows: